kata96451/creativeBakery/README.md

   - BEM
   - JS

-The project also used libraries such as
+Also used libraries such as
   - Animate.css
   - Animate On Scroll Library